How do I place an options trade?

 - Stocks with low market caps

-Because the spreads on options contracts are typically much larger than stocks, and because options contracts have much less liquidity in the market, we’ve decided not to support market orders.
-You’ll find that placing limit orders will give your order a better chance of being executed at the price you want.
-This way, you’ll know how much you’re going to pay for your contract.
+We’ve decided not to support market orders because the spreads on options contracts are typically much larger than stocks, and because options contracts have much less liquidity in the market.
+Placing limit orders will give your order a better chance of being executed at the price you want.
+This way, you’ll know how much you’re going to pay to buy a contract.
 You can place Good-til-Canceled or Good-for-Day orders.

 How does Robinhood value options?

-The “value” of the option is the number that we display on the Options screen.
-This is the value we use to calculate your overall portfolio value on the homescreen and in graphs.
-The number you see is the option’s mark price.
-The mark price is the midpoint between the bid price and the ask price; and it’s used industry-wide as the simplest way to determine the value of an option.
+The “value” of the option is the number that we display on the top right corner of the options contract (e.g. $.35).
+This is the value we use to calculate your overall portfolio value on the homescreen and in the graphs.
+This value is the option’s mark price.
+The mark price is the midpoint between the bid price and the ask price, and it’s used as the simplest way to determine the value of an option.

-When an options contract has low liquidity in the market, orders are more likely to receive partial executions.
+Your options order is most likely receiving a partial fill because it has low liquidity in the market.
+Low liquidity means that not many people are trading the contract when you place the order.
 Partial executions occur when there are not enough matching orders to fill an entire order at the specified price or better.

-There must be a buyer and seller on both sides of the trade for an order to execute, so your one order may be filled in multiple––partial––executions.
+Keep in mind, there must be a buyer and seller on both sides of the trade for an order to execute, so your one order may be filled in multiple, partial, executions.
 Moreover, your order may simply go unfilled if both a buyer and a seller cannot be matched even for partial executions.